skatejs/skatejs/README.md

 Polymer uses webcomponentsjs and adds an abstraction on top of it.
 In their high-level design, Skate and Polymer are very similar in that they're built on top of emerging standards.
 However, fundametally, Skate and Polymer are very different.

 - Skate uses a functional programming model for rendering in which you can use any templating language you want that compiles down to Incremental DOM.
 It calls `render()` when something changes and then tells Incremental DOM to diff and patch what's different between the two states.
 With Polymer, you use their custom template syntax that creates links between properties and mutations happen to the DOM directly.
 - Skate only has a single option for its usage, making it simpler to grok what you're getting.
 Polymer has three different builds, most of which Skate is smaller than.
 The following comparisons are using non-gzipped, minified versions.
-All versions listed below for Polymer don't include the size of the Custom Element polyfill (17k):
-  - `polymer-micro.html` 17k vs 28k
+  - `polymer-micro.html` 17k vs 23k
-  - `polymer-mini.html` 54k vs 28k
+  - `polymer-mini.html` 54k vs 23k
-  - `polymer.html` 124k vs 28k
+  - `polymer.html` 124k vs 23k
-- Due to the fact that Skate internally polyfills Custom Elements, it is faster at initialising components since Polymer uses the WebComponentsJS polyfill.
 - Polymer uses HTML Imports to build their codebase.
 This can be obtuse if you're used to using JavaScript module formats, especially since HTML Imports are currently very contentious and Google are the only ones who are pushing for it.
 - Skate supports JSPM, Bower, NPM and more.
 Polymer currently [only supports Bower](https://github.com/Polymer/polymer/issues/2578).